r0ry2/final_project-/README.md

 1. Download Docker Desktop from Docker website.
 After downloading,we ran the installation file.
-2. Verify that Docker is running
+2. Verify that Docker is Download
 We opened Terminal and typed:

 docker --version